The library is a place of learning and of dialogue between the students and the staff who guide their research.

 Tel: +33 (0)5 31 47 12 30

 Anyone doing research in artistic domains can freely access the library.
-Borrowing is reserved for students, teachers and students from classes outside of the establishment after inscription.
+Borrowing is reserved for students, teachers and students from public classes of the establishment after inscription.
 The loan period is for a maximum of 2 weeks.